Askaniy/TrueColorTools/ReadMe.md

 ## How it works?

 The key processing method is converting the data into a continuous (5 nm step) spectrum and applying the absorption function of the eye to it.
 The key idea is to apply this method to a variety of use cases.
 Summarizing the standard steps:
-1. Reading data, converting to the form "wavelength — brightness value".
+1. Reading data, converting to the form "wavelength: brightness value".
 Built-in filter information is used to work with color indices and spacecraft images.
 2. The obtained values ​​are interpolated (and extrapolated if required).
 There are two modes, fast linear (built-in) and slow Akima interpolator (imported from SciPy) with linear extrapolation.
 I know this is a bit of a simplification, but developing full spectrum reconstruction from absorption curves would be at the expense of other features.
 3. Stiles & Burch 1959 10 Degree RGB CMFs are used to convert spectrum to color.
 Directly, without converting to a XYZ color space, since this caused additional problems.
 If you want to try, sRGB mode is for you, but I don't recommend it.